Streaming Sliced Optimal Transport: Experiments

 \subsection{Streaming Gradient Flow}

 We model a distribution $\mu(t)$ flowing with time $t$ along the gradient flow of a loss functional $\mu(t) \to SW_2(\mu(t),\nu)$ that drives it towards a target distribution $\nu$~\cite{santambrogio2015optimal}.
 We consider discrete flows, namely, $\mu(t) = \frac{1}{n} \sum_{i=1}^n \delta_{x_i(t)}$ and $\nu = \frac{1}{n}\sum_{i=1}^n \delta_{y_i}$.
 Here, $\nu$ is assumed to be received from a sample stream.
-We refer to Appendix~\ref{sec:add_material} for the detail about one-sided streaming sliced Wasserstein which is the case here.
+We refer to Appendix~\ref{sec:add_material} for the detail about one-sided streaming sliced Wasserstein, which is the case here.
 We choose $\mu(0)$ and $\nu$ as two point-cloud shapes in the ShapeNet Core-55 dataset~\cite{chang2015shapenet}.
 After that, we solve the flows by using the Euler scheme with $5000$ iterations, step size $0.001$, and approximated gradient as discussed in Appendix~\ref{sec:add_material}.

 We show the Wasserstein-2 scores~\cite{flamary2021pot} in 3 different runs for Stream-SW, SW with random sampling of $3k+2\log(n/(2k/3))$ samples, and Full SW with $L\in \{100,1000\}$ and $k \in \{100,200\}$ in Table~\ref{tab:gf_main}.
 We see that Stream-SW makes flows converge faster than SW with random sampling.
 We strengthen the claim by qualitative comparison in Figure~\ref{fig:gf_main} with $L=1000$ and $k=200$.
 We visualize flows in other settings in Appendix~\ref{sec:add_exps}.